-- Turn the key switch to the OFF position and engage the parking brake. - 2.
+- 1. Turn the key to OFF and engage the parking brake. - 2.
 Wipe the top of the engine clean with a cloth to remove debris that could fall in the engine. - 3.
-Remove the oil fill cap on the valve cover. - 4 Chock the rear wheels - Lift the front of the vehicle. - Place a drain pan under the oil drain plug. - Remove the drain plug (15) and allow the oil to completely drain into the pan. - 8.
-Before installing the drain plug and the area around the drain hole with a lint free cloth
+Remove the oil fill cap. - 4.
+Place a drain pan under the oil drain plug at the rear of the engine base.